danbev/learning-ai/notes/ggml-split-graph.md

 operation is not a view operation and in that case will set the current split's backend_id to the backend id of the current node.

-Next is will set the split start index and n_inputs to 0.
+Next it will set the split start index and n_inputs to 0.
 And notice that it will continue iterating over the nodes in the graph (not from the beginning but from `i` above:
 ```c++